 Services.
 Services revenue is comprised of maintenance and support, professional services, and training.
-The 6% decrease in services revenues was driven primarily by a 50% decrease in our professional services and consulting revenues.
-Our professional services revenues continue to decline mostly due to a weak macro-economic environment, which is causing some customers to either delay their projects or cancel their engagements.
+The 5% decrease in services revenues was driven primarily by decreases in our maintenance and support revenues as continued reductions in our license revenues from the onset of the global recession in early 2008 has resulted in a negative compounding effect on our maintenance revenues.
+We continue to experience high levels of declines in maintenance renewals primarily related to certain of our legacy products.
+Our professional services and consulting revenues increased during the second quarter of 2010 due primarily to the acquisition of Xenos, which was completed on February 1, 2010.
+Despite this increase, our professional services revenues continue to decline mostly due to a weak macro-economic environment, which is causing some customers to either delay their projects or cancel their engagements.
 We believe some customers are opting to use in-house resources to complete previously outsourced projects.
-Another factor contributing to the decrease in the professional services revenues is the increase in the adoption of BIRT-based projects by our customers which do not require professional service to the same extent as the Company's traditional designer products.
-This decrease was offset by a 3% growth in our maintenance and support revenues evidenced by the fact that in fiscal year 2009 we are supporting a large percentage of the \$39.9 million in licenses sold in fiscal year 2008 and our increased focus on customers who were out of compliance with their maintenance agreements and accordingly were required to pay back maintenance.
-Meanwhile, our maintenance declination rate has remained consistent as we continue to experience high renewal rates from our existing customers.
+Another factor contributing to the decrease in the professional services revenues is the increase in the adoption of BIRT-based projects do not require professional service to the same extent as the Company's traditional designer products.